ohrrpgce/ohrrpgce/gfx_directx/readme.txt

 -instead, create an empty win32 .exe project
 -set the macro TESTAPP in gfx_directx_TESTAPPconst.h to the value 1

+[the above info is out of date, and will not work right.
+Being revised...]

 The binary was compiled for 32-bit systems using Visual Studio 2008 SP1, Unicode character set.
 The msvc runtime is officially statically linked, and the d3dx library is officially dynamically linked.
 The official version is x.y.1.